b-jesch/skin.estuary.modv2/README.md

 - .9
   * Title position on timeshift in music OSD fixed (PVR Radio)
   * Visibility of EDL and Cuts in seek bar fixed
+  * Year from list views removed if year is shown behind title

 - .8